Zectxr/Zectxr/README.md

 # Greetings my code name is Zec
  - Acronym "Bunny" have a talent for cunning and speed. in order to escape a predator
  - I'm 19
- - and my purpose is coding is to create something that can help society
+ - And my purpose is coding is to create something that can help society (World Domination)
 # What I'm learning?
  - I'm both using java and python
 # Experiences